 \subsection{Linearized solution}

-To reach the physically relevant result of the perturbation, we have to apply the coordinate transformations (\ref{eq:elso atvaltas},\ref{eq:masodik atvaltas},\ref{eq:harmadik atvaltas}) and calculate the $h^{(1)GW}$ with the (\ref{eq:perturb mozg egyenlet GW-re}) equation to find\footnote{In the coordinate transformation the argument of sine and cosine exactly was transformed exactly.
-Because of this, an error retains.
-At the lowest order of $\Lambda$ this error term is $\leq10^{-3}$, as it can be found in \cite{key-18}.
-The studied effect is approximately one order of magnitude higher than this error. }
+To demonstrate the physically relevant effects of the perturbations, we have to apply the coordinate transformations (\ref{eq:elso atvaltas},\ref{eq:masodik atvaltas},\ref{eq:harmadik atvaltas}) and calculate the $h^{(1)GW}$ with Eq. (\ref{eq:perturb mozg egyenlet GW-re}) to find\footnote{In the coordinate transformation the argument of sine and cosine functions are transformed always exactly resulting in an error present in the calculations.
+At the lowest order in $\Lambda$ this error term is $\leq10^{-3}$, as it can be found in \cite{key-1}.
+The effects studied here is approximately one order of magnitude higher than this error.}

-Finally, to receive the results in comoving coordinates the transformation has been applied (\ref{eq:SdS-FRW atvaltas}).
-Introducing $\tau=T-R$ term, one can derive the following expression for $h_{+}$
+Finally, to express the results in comoving coordinates, the transformation (\ref{eq:SdS-FRW atvaltas}) has to be applied.
+Introducing the retarded time $\tau=T-R$, one can derive the following expression for $h_{+}$

 where

 and $\phi(R,\Lambda)$ is an overall phase factor.